objectiveSquid/Auto-Subtitles/README.md

 # Auto Subtitles
-A python program for automatically putting subtitles on any media, using Soundcard and VOSK
+A python program for automatically putting subtitles on any media, using Soundcard and VOSK.

+## Features
+  - Auto generates subtitles on Linux from the speaker (maybe Windows and MacOS?).

 ## Prerequisites
   - Python 3.12+ (Ensure Python and pip are installed on your system)

 ## Installation
 This project has NOT been tested to work on any Windows/MacOS versions!
 Though issues/PRs are welcome